meilisearch/documentation/index.md

 ![crates.io demo gif](/crates-io-demo.gif)

-> Meili helps the Rust community find crates on [crates.meilisearch.com](https://crates.meilisearch.com)
+> Meilisearch helps the Rust community find crates on [crates.meilisearch.com](https://crates.meilisearch.com)

 ## Alternatives

 Why should you use MeiliSearch instead of any other existing solution?
 We try to answer this question in this [comparison to alternatives](/resources/comparison_to_alternatives.md).
 In short, Meilisearch most closely compares with Algolia.
-Meili stands out by being open source (while commercial) and aims to be simpler to deploy and maintain.
+Meilisearch stands out by being open source (while commercial) and aims to be simpler to deploy and maintain.

 ## Features